-Inconsistencies in elections are creating an air of mistrust, and skepticism regarding the ideals of fellow American citizens, and the voting process.
-The importance of voting is underscored by the fact that in just one 6 year period, states made 262 requests to change local voting laws, then later altered, or withdrew them after they were vetted for discrimination under section 5 of the 1965 Voting Rights Act.
-Furthermore this section is the same piece of legislation deemed obsolete according to Supreme Court justice chief John Roberts in the 2013 Supreme Court case, Shelby County v.
+Inconsistencies in elections are creating an air of mistrust and skepticism regarding the ideals of fellow American citizens, and the voting process.
+Although voting appears antiquated, one fact may give cause to reconsideration.
+In just one 6 year period, states made 262 requests to change local voting laws, then later altered or withdrew them after they were vetted for discrimination under section 5 of the 1965 Voting Rights Act.
+Furthermore this section is the same piece of legislation determined obsolete according to Supreme Court justice chief John Roberts in the 2013 Supreme Court case, Shelby County v.
 Holder.
-He argued that states with a historical legacy of racism no longer required federal oversight, when attempting to change local voting laws.
+He argued that states with a historical legacy of racism no longer required federal oversight when attempting to change local voting laws.
 “The country has changed”, Roberts stated.
 Although the new law does contain a provision to place jurisdictions under “pre-clearance”, or federal oversight if they demonstrate intentional discrimination.

 How New Voting Laws Affect Americans